cnizzardini/cakephp-swagger-bake/README.md

         - Type
         - Property
             - Type

-SwaggerBake builds on your existing swagger.yml definitions.
-This allows you to add custom definitions.
-SwaggerBake will not overwrite paths or schemas that already exist in your definition file.
-Read more on this in Basic Usage.

 SwaggerBake does not currently generate all portions of the specification, but I have plans to generate: